cirreum/Cirreum.Communications.Sms/README.md

 This package contains only abstractions and models.
 To send SMS messages, you'll need a concrete implementation package such as:

-- `CORR.Communications.Sms.Twilio` - Twilio SMS provider implementation
+- `Cirreum.Communications.Sms.Twilio` - Twilio SMS provider implementation

 ### Dependency Injection